samathaluca/cloud9-ticketsales/README.md

 The background is a shutterstock images- the watermark is still present.
 This would be absent once the image was paid for.

 #### Gallery
--Gallery allows users to view photos of the band members and their characters.
+Gallery allows users to view photos of the band members and their characters.
 There is a collage of old and new photos.
 Monochrome and colour pictures have been blended for interesting contrast.
 -The background image of the crowd at woodstock attempts to convey the influence and popularity of the band in the sixties.
 Woodstock was a historic music event which rippled through the world, possibly giving rise to the popularity of festivals today.
--The poster image at the top of the gallery was intended to convey youthful prowess.
+* The poster image at the top of the gallery was intended to convey youthful prowess.
 Marketing often concludes that images of attractive faces are what users engage with above anything else, particularly B2C.
  The image of heady days was initially chosen before I decided which type of gallery most suited the site.The poster image at the top of the gallery is resized for different screen sizes.
 Media queries removed the oversized image responsively.
--Recent, 2018 and new year 2019, images with a sense of on stage action would hopefully create interest in seeing the band live on tour this year.
+* Recent, 2018 and new year 2019, images with a sense of on stage action would hopefully create interest in seeing the band live on tour this year.

--With extensive experimentation (evidenced in git), I started with organised photo galleries but they seemed ordered and lacking in impact.
+With extensive experimentation (evidenced in git), I started with organised photo galleries but they seemed ordered and lacking in impact.
+Other layouts were not flattering for the aging band members.
 I have eventually favoured the collage style, without spacing, as I think it appeals to the senses and gives a raw, authentic feel to the page fitting with the band's reputation for wild, love of dissension.
 I have not changed things just to prove I can do it for my project if I believe it is detrimental example to the surface plane of the project.
 I can easily change image size and gallery style.
 I would monitor this with google analytics and quickly change the features if, once live, the site did not sell any tickets.